rydmike/flex_color_scheme/README.md

 ```

-> **There is one more minor addition**
+> **There is one more minor addition - visualDensity**
-> Example 1, and the other examples all use comfortable adaptive platform visual density via
+> All examples use **comfortable** adaptive platform visual density via
-> `FlexColorScheme.comfortablePlatformDensity`, instead of the counter app's normal
+> `FlexColorScheme.comfortablePlatformDensity`, instead of the **default counter application's
 > `VisualDensity.adaptivePlatformDensity`.
 >
 > This is an alternative that on desktop applications results in the Flutter
 > `comfortable` visual density being used, instead of `compact`.
 On devices, they both result in the default large
-> visual density that is good for small touch devices.
-This helper function was added to provide an easy option
+> `standard` visual density that is suitable for small touch devices.
+This helper function was added to
-> for using a bit larger UI elements also on desktop and web apps, while keeping the correct size for devices.
+> provide an easy option for using a bit larger UI elements on desktop and web apps, while keeping the correct
-> This is useful if the desktop and web versions are occasionally used on computers with touch screens.
-> The `comfortable` density is a nice balance that still looks compact enough to be desktop like, while providing
-> a bit more touch friendly space without looking like an overblown device UI on a desktop.
+> size for devices.
 >
+> If the desktop and web versions of the app is used on computers with touch screens, the `comfortable` density is
+> a nice balance.
+It still looks compact enough to be desktop like, while providing
+> a bit more touch friendly space, without looking like an overblown device UI on a desktop.
+>
-> The Flutter SDK standard `VisualDensity.adaptivePlatformDensity` can of course also be used.
+> FlexColorScheme can of course also use the `VisualDensity.adaptivePlatformDensity` value.
 If you prefer it,
 > just replace the line with it.
+If you do not specify any visual density, the Flutter default density `standard`
+> is used on **all platforms**.
+This creates Material widgets with a lot of white space around and inside them, which
+> may not be what you want on Web and Desktop applications, but is the correct choice for small touch devices.
+The
+> visual density feature in Flutter was created to address this difference in design requirement.
+The built-in
+> function `VisualDensity.adaptivePlatformDensity` was added to adapt the density according to used platform.
+The
+> `FlexColorScheme.comfortablePlatformDensity` does the same, but with a bit more white space on desktops.
+> Use the one that works best for your use case.

 ### Building and running example 1